Alternative Dispute Resolution

 - Flexibility– Arbitration proceedings are flexible and more economically feasible compared to litigation.

 - Time-Consuming– Arbitration proceedings occur at an expeditious rate compared to Litigation; therefore, it saves time for both parties.

 - Confidentiality– The disputes which are subject to arbitration are not released to the public.

 - Arbitrator– The parties have the liberty to choose an arbitrator to handle their dispute.

 - Enforceability– Arbitration awards are generally easier to enforce as compared to court verdicts.

-Negotiation is a process where two parties in a conflict or dispute reach a settlement between themselves that they can both agree on.
-Negotiations are reached through discussions made between the parties or their representatives without the involvement of the third party.
-Each party should consult or see a lawyer before settling down the matter so that they are aware of their rights and duties with respect to the matter or dispute they are willing to solve.
+Negotiation is when two parties in a conflict or dispute reach a settlement between themselves that they can both agree on.
+Negotiations are reached through discussions made between the parties or their representatives without the third party’s involvement.
+Each party should consult or see a lawyer before settling down the matter to be aware of their rights and duties concerning the matter or dispute they are willing to solve.

 What is the next step?

 We are skilled, experienced trial lawyers who are ready to take your case to trial if the other party is unwilling to take a fair settlement.
 Frequently, we achieve outstanding results without the risks and expenses of litigation.
 We focus on improving our client’s negotiating position and gather as much data as necessary to allow our client to make an informed decision about settlements or counteroffers.

 At Peter Bronzino Law Firm, our attorneys are focused on providing constructive and effective legal solutions for clients across New Jersey and Ocean County, including Point Pleasant, Toms River, Spring Lake, Sea Girt, Jackson, Wall, and Brick.